Currently Abroad

 Obtaining Course Approvals While Abroad

-Whatever process you choose ensures that your previously unapproved courses will be added onto your Butler account and count towards necessary degree requirements.
-Hold on to your syllabus and coursework, as you will likely need to submit the course description and other materials to the department head for his/her use when considering approval.
+If you decide to seek electronic approval upon your return to Butler (not recommended), hold on to your syllabus and coursework, as you will likely need to submit the course description and other materials to the department head for his/her use when considering approval.
 The department head is not required to approve your course without appropriate documentation.

 Registering While Abroad